skycoin/User-Manuals/Sending and Receiving Coins Using your Skywallet.md

 **Step 2** - Open the Desktop Wallet from your computer.

 **Step 3** - Click on the **Send** tab.
-<can be removed> <Screenshot of the Desktop Wallet showing the Send window>

 **Step 4** - When you click on the Send tab, by default, the Simple Send option is selected, to select Advanced Send option click on the **Advanced Send** button next to the "Simple Send" button.